David Fifita (rugby league, born 1989): 2019

 Fifita played 22 games for Wakefield in the 2019 Super League season where the club finished ninth on the table.

 2020

 On 28 August, Fifita was stood down by Wakefield after he refused to wear a GPS tracking device for coronavirus protocols.

 Fifita played only nine games for Wakefield in the 2020 Super League season as the club finished second bottom.

 2021

 Fifita played 25 games for Wakefield Trinity in the 2021 Super League season which saw the club finish in 10th place.

 2022

 In round 18 of the 2022 Super League season, Fifita scored a try and was later sent to the sin bin during Wakefield's 38-26 loss against Toulouse Olympique at Magic Weekend.

 After seven seasons at Wakefield Trinity, Fifita announced that he would be departing the club at the end of the year.
 Fifita's final game for Wakefield was a 16-14 loss against Huddersfield.

+After leaving Wakefield he joined The Entrance Tigers in the Central Coast Division Rugby League.

+2023

+In May, it was announced that Fifita would come out of semi-retirement to play for Wakefield Trinity after the club had lost its opening 13 matches.
+Fifita made his return in the clubs Magic Weekend loss against Leigh in round 14.
+In round 15, Fifita played in Wakefield's 24-14 upset victory over Leeds to end a 14-game losing streak.

+Fifita played a total of 12 matches for Wakefield Trinity in the Super League XXVIII season as the club finished bottom of the table and were relegated to the RFL Championship which ended their 24-year stay in the top flight.